hanishkvc/prgs-docs-spreadsheetkvc/README.md

 :rcopy which copies a block along with adjusting of the cell addresses in =expressions, if any, logic implemented.

 :rcopyasis which copies a block of cells as is, ie dont change cell addresses in =expressions, implemented.

+:rclear clears the contents of the cells specified.